Electrophysiological Testing of the Heart

 You will need to sign a consent form giving your doctor permission to perform this test.
 Tell your doctor if you have ever had an allergic reaction to lidocaine or the numbing medicine used at the dentist's office.
 Also tell your doctor if you have ever had an allergic reaction to any heart medicines.

-Talk with your doctor ahead of time if you are taking insulin, or if you take aspirin, nonsteroidal antiinflammatory drugs, or other medicines that affect blood clotting.
+Talk with your doctor ahead of time if you are taking insulin, or if you take medicines that affect blood clotting.
 It may be necessary to stop or adjust the dose of these medicines before your test.
-Most people need to have a blood test done some time before the procedure to make sure they are not at high risk for bleeding complications.
+You may need to have a blood test done some time before the procedure to make sure they are not at high risk for bleeding complications.

 What happens when the test is performed?

-The test is done by a specialist using equipment and cameras in the cardiology department.
+The test is done by a heart specialist using equipment and cameras in the cardiology department.
 You wear a hospital gown and lie on your back during the procedure.
-You have an IV (intravenous) line placed in a vein in case you need medicines or fluid during the procedure.
-Your heart is monitored during the test.
+You have an IV (intravenous) line placed in a vein.
+The doctor will give you medicine to relax you.
+Your heart rate and rhythm, blood pressure and blood oxygen content is monitored during the test.

 After the catheter has been pulled out, a pressure bandage (basically a thick lump of gauze) is taped tightly to your groin to reduce bleeding.
 The test usually requires one to two hours to perform.